responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

 The first purpose of pre-training is to enable the model to learn a broad understanding of the world, capturing intricate patterns, relationships, and features that are not easily discernible.
 This extensive learning phase allows the model to develop a deep amount of knowledge, which it can then apply to more specific tasks through a process known as fine-tuning.

-What is fine-tuning?
+What is **fine-tuning**?
 It consists in adapting a general-purpose model to perform well on a specific task.
 This adaptation allows the model to fine-tune its learned features to better align with the nuances of the new task, enhancing its accuracy and performance.
 Whether it's identifying specific types of objects in images, understanding the subtleties of natural language in a particular context, or diagnosing medical conditions from scans, fine-tuning enables pre-trained models to become specialized tools capable of tackling a wide range of applications.

 Fine-tuning begins with a pre-trained model—a model that has already learned a vast array of features and patterns from a comprehensive dataset, often spanning millions of examples.
 This model, equipped with a deep understanding of various data representations, serves as a robust starting point.
 The fine-tuning process then adapts this model to a specific task by continuing the training process on a smaller, task-specific dataset.
 This additional training phase is typically shorter and requires significantly fewer data and computational resources than training a model from scratch, as the model already possesses a foundational knowledge base.